 The importance of Value-based Lookalike Audiences

-The Facebook Lookalike Audiences is great, but the new Value-based Audiences works better in some cases.
-This is due to the fact that not all the customers are similar and of equal value to your business.
+Facebook Lookalike Audiences is great, but the new Value-based Audiences works better in some cases.
+This is due to the fact that not all customers are similar and of equal value to your business.
 There are loyal customers who will always buy continuously, there are those who will only buy once and there are those who will buy because there are discounts on your products.
 This means you need to know the value of your customers to your business in order to improve the returns on them.
 There is no way you can do that with a Lookalike Audiences tool.
 This is why Facebook created Customer Lifetime Value.

 According to Facebook, Lifetime Value (LTV) is a value associated with your customers based on how much and how often they spend with your business over the course of their relationship with you.

-How does Value-based Lookalike Audiences work?
+How do Value-based Lookalike Audiences work?

-When creating your customers list in a spreadsheet or a CRM, there is an additional column labeled value, which is the lifetime value of your customers.
-The Value-based Lookalike Audiences works with CRMs that allow companies to keep track of the purchases.
+When creating your customers’ list in a spreadsheet or a CRM, there is an additional column labeled value, which is the lifetime value of your customers.
+Value-based Lookalike Audiences works with CRMs that allow companies to keep track of their purchases.
 This is where you will add the value of each of your customers in monetary terms ($).
-When you upload this list into Facebook and build a Lookalike Audiences from it, Facebook looks at its database to search for users that have similar traits to your high-value customers.
+When you upload this list into Facebook and build a Lookalike Audience from it, Facebook looks at its database to search for users that have similar traits to your high-value customers.
 These could be users who share the same interests as your customers.
 When you create ads for the Value-based Audience, Facebook will bid only on users who have similar traits to your high-value customers.

 The Value-based Lookalike Audiences reduce the number of times your ad is shown to generate a successful result.
 It increases revenue by bringing in customers with high and more frequent spending habits.
-Since Facebook optimizes ad delivery to reach users that are valuable customers to a business in the long term, it implies that Value-based Lookalike Audiences brings in long-term customers.
+Since Facebook optimizes ad delivery to reach users that are valuable customers to a business in the long term, it implies that Value-based Lookalike Audiences bring in long-term customers.

 Value-based Lookalike Audiences can be used to target the bottom of the funnel with offers such as a discount offer for subscription, buy now offers, and free product trials.